pixelstorm/git-flow/readme.md

  1. Notify QA with link to staging url

 ## Deploying to master repo / site:
- if your feature or bug has been approved.
+ if your feature or bug has been approved on the staging site.
- 1. notify QA deploy to production is about to begin.
+ 1. Notify QA deploy to production is about to begin.
- 1. local checkout master
+ 1. Local checkout master
- 1. pull from remote master repo
+ 1. Pull from remote master repo
- 1. merge local staging into master
+ 1. Merge local staging into master
- 1. push to master repo (set to manual deploy through beanstalk).
+ 1. Push to master repo (set to manual deploy through beanstalk).
- 1. if push is successful then do manual deply
+ 1. If push is successful then do manual deply
- 1. notify QA with link to production url
+ 1. Notify QA with link to production url